-Gefitinib in Treating Patients With Non-Small Cell Lung Cancer That Was Completely Removed by Surgery
+Gefitinib in Treating Patients With Stage IB, II, or IIIA Non-small Cell Lung Cancer That Was Completely Removed by Surgery

 |Study Design:||Allocation: Randomized